smart4life/Jyrafon/README.md

 }
 ```

-### How can I monitor the use of my Jirafeau instance?
+### How can I monitor the use of my Jyrafon instance?

-You may use Munin and simple scripts to collect the number of files in the Jirafeau instance as well as the disk space occupied by all the files.
+You may use Munin and simple scripts to collect the number of files in the Jyrafon instance as well as the disk space occupied by all the files.
 You can consult this [web page](https://blog.bandinelli.net/index.php?post/2016/05/15/Scripts-Munin-pour-Jirafeau).

-### Why forking?

-The original project seems not to be continued anymore and I prefer to add more features and increase security from a stable version.

 ### What can we expect in the future?

-Check [issues](https://gitlab.com/mojo42/Jirafeau/issues) to check open bugs and incoming new stuff. :)
+Check [issues](https://github.com/smart4life/Jyrafon/issues) to check open bugs and incoming new stuff. :)

 ### What about this file deduplication thing?

-Jirafeau uses a very simple file level deduplication for storage optimization.
+Jyrafon uses a very simple file level deduplication for storage optimization.

 This mean that if some people upload several times the same file, this will only store one time the file and increment a counter.